Sjatoe/maizeguard/README.md

 ---

 Late or wrong disease diagnosis is one of the leading causes of yield loss in maize farming across sub-Saharan Africa.
-MaizeGuard is a full-stack web app that uses a trained EfficientNet-B0 modelto classify diseases and pests from leaf images — returning a diagnosis, severity rating, and specific treatment steps without needing an ag ronomist on the ground.
+MaizeGuard is a full-stack web app that uses a trained EfficientNet-B0 model to classify diseases and pests from leaf images — returning a diagnosis, severity rating, and specific treatment steps without needing an ag ronomist on the ground.

 ---